mkungla/cryptdatum/README.md

 - If Encryption flag is set then it represent Encryption Algorithm used so that decoder can decide how to decrypt the data.

 Cryptdatum can be used to store and transmit data fast.
 The format includes a number of features to ensure the security and integrity of the data, including built-in checksumming, optional encryption, compression, signing, and metadatum API's.

+Cryptatum is an ideal data format for both centralized and decentralized environments, as it is flexible enough to be used for simple, common local data container or as a means of data storage and transfer in distributed systems and even blockchain technologies.
+The 64 byte header and metadata provide an API on steroids, and it's even suitable for use as a universal metaverse data container.
+Imagine being able to store and share all your virtual world assets and experiences in one, secure format accross all blockchain networks which have adopted this specification.
+The possibilities are endless.

 ## Cryptdatum Data Format Specification